Sailias/bitcoin_payable/README.md

 ### Comp a payment

-This will bypass the payment, set the state to comped and call back to your app that they payment has been processed.
+This will bypass the payment, set the state to comped and call back to your app that the payment has been processed.

 `@bitcoin_payment.comp`